phaserjs/phaser/README.md

 * BitmapData.processPixelRGB added undefined check (thanks @muclemente, fix #808)
 * Phaser.Utils.transposeArray will transpose the given array and return it.
 * Phaser.Utils.rotateArray will rotate the given array by 90 or 180 degrees in either direction and return it.
+* BitmapData.rect provides a quick way to draw a Rectangle to a BitmapData.

 ### New Plugins